Carmichael coal mine: History

-Construction of the mine started in early 2019 and commercial-scale coal mining began approximately three years later.
-On 29 December 2021, it was widely reported that the first coal shipment from the Carmichael Mine was ready for export.
+On 29 December 2021, the first coal shipment from the Carmichael Mine was ready for export.

 Location

 The mine is located in Central Queensland, with the majority of the site being within the Isaac Region and a small portion being within the Charters Towers Region.

 The coal was formed as part of the Galilee Basin, a 247,000 square kilometre inland region which includes aquifers that are a part of the Great Artesian Basin underground fresh water source.
 Mining operations currently consist of small-scale barite, bentonite, calcite, gypsum; limestone, opals; phosphate and potassium mines; there is no history of coal mining of the basin.